 PAS-2 is diagnosed by occurrence in the same patient of at least 2 out of 3 manifestations including primary adrenal insufficiency (Addison disease), autoimmune thyroid disease-causing Grave disease or hypothyroidism and T1DM.
 Other endocrine and non-endocrine manifestations of PAS-2 are primary hypogonadism, myasthenia gravis and celiac disease, alopecia, vitiligo, pernicious anemia, idiopathic heart block, Stiff-man syndrome, Parkinson disease, IgA deficiency, serositis, dermatitis herpetiformis, idiopathic thrombocytopenia, and hypophysitis.

 Diagnosis of Addison disease or primary adrenal insufficiency is based on a morning serum cortisol level less than 6.0 mcg/dl or a serum cortisol less than 18 mcg/dl at 60 minutes after ACTH stimulation test using 250-mcg intravenous or intramuscular bolus of cosyntropin.
-Presence of 21-hydroxylase or 17-hydroxylase autoantibodies can confirm autoimmune adrenalitis.
+The presence of 21-hydroxylase or 17-hydroxylase autoantibodies can confirm autoimmune adrenalitis.
 Patients with positive 21-hydroxylase or 17-hydroxylase antibodies should have annual monitoring of morning cortisol and ACTH and cosyntropin stimulation test if suspicion is high.

 Diagnosis of hypothyroidism due to Hashimoto’s thyroiditis or hyperthyroidism due to Graves' disease can be made by evaluation of TSH and T4 for the former and TSH, T4, and T3 for the latter.
-In euthyroid patients, presence of anti-thyroglobulin antibodies, thyroid microsomal antibodies and thyrotropin receptor antibodies (Graves' disease) can detect patients at risk of thyroid disease in future.
+In euthyroid patients, the presence of anti-thyroglobulin antibodies, thyroid microsomal antibodies and thyrotropin receptor antibodies (Graves' disease) can detect patients at risk of thyroid disease in the future.

 Diagnosis of T1DM can be made with classic symptoms of polyuria, polydipsia, and polyphagia associated with elevated serum glucose level (fasting greater than 125 mg/dl and random over 200 mg/dl and or elevated HbA1c, greater than 6.4%).
-Standard guidelines should be used for diagnosis of individual organ dysfunction.
+Standard guidelines should be used for the diagnosis of individual organ dysfunction.
 These patients can be tested for anti-glutamic acid decarboxylase antibodies (GAD), anti-islet cell antigen 2 and anti-Zn transporter 8 antibodies.
 Also following a challenge with glucagon (1 mg) the plasma C-Peptide is less than 0.6 ng/ml.